X-VPN Review 2021

 Well, no. Despite offering so many servers, it still doesn’t work in China.
-I tried unblocking several Chinese websites like Bilibili and none of them worked.
+I tried unblocking several Chinese websites like Bilibili, and none of them worked.
 Despite changing several of X-VPN’s proprietary protocols, I still didn’t manage to bypass the Great Firewall.
-So, if you want to access Chinese content, I highly suggest checking out PureVPN which offers actual servers in Beijing and Shanghai.
+So, if you want to access Chinese content, I highly suggest checking out ExpressVPN, which offers actual servers in Beijing and Shanghai.

 Speed – How fast is X-VPN?

 As for speeds, X-VPN is actually pretty decent.
-I played around with a lot of its servers and was quite impressed by the overall speeds it managed to deliver on my 35 Mbps test connection.
+I played around with many of its servers and was quite impressed by the overall speeds to deliver on my 35 Mbps test connection.
 First, here’s a screenshot of my default internet speeds without X-VPN connected:

 When connected to X-VPN’s Canadian server, I received around 25.4 Mbps downloading speed.
 So far, really impressed by its speeds.

 With the US server of X-VPN, I managed to get slightly reduced speeds.
 On average, the US servers managed to put out around 22 Mbps download speed which was still quite decent.